jgm/pandoc/doc/lua-filters.md

     be picked up by pandoc.
     ([WriterOptions](#type-writeroptions))

-    This variable is also set in custom writers, but, starting with pandoc 3.0, contains only the default options.
-The actual writer options can be accessed via new-style writers.
+    Accessing this variable in **custom writers** is **deprecated**.
+Starting with pandoc 3.0, it is set to a placeholder value (the default options) in custom writers.
+    Access to the actual writer options is provided via the `Writer` or `ByteStringWriter` function, to which the options are passed as the second function argument.

     *Since: pandoc 2.17*